-The line termination mesh node is installed in native Software Release 9.2 mesh networks.
+The line termination mesh node is installed in mesh networks.
 Line termination mesh nodes can support between one and eight line terminations.
 Each line direction requires the following cards: 40-WXC-C, 40-MUX-C, 40-DMX-C or 40-DMX-CE, a preamplifier and a booster.
 Within this configuration, the following substitutions can be used: